content marketing funnel

 Your content should give customers simple ways to stay engaged and share their feedback with your business.
 Ask yourself:

-• Does this content encourage customers to leave feedback?
+- Does this content encourage customers to leave feedback?

-• Does the content give readers reasons to refer their friends?
+- Does the content give readers reasons to refer their friends?

-• Does this content showcase real customer successes?
+- Does this content showcase real customer successes?

 Plan for success

-Creating content that converts is the number-one objective of the content marketing funnel.
+Creating content that converts is the top objective of the content marketing funnel.
 With a solid strategy in place, your business will be able to engage with and influence customers at every stage of the content marketing funnel.

 But a strong content strategy is just part of the overall equation.
 It’s also important to understand how your content pieces are performing using defined metrics.
-Regularly check in on your existing pieces of content and look for ways to improve or repurpose.
+Regularly check in on your existing pieces of content and look for ways to improve or repurpose them.
 And don’t forget to give new and future customers a reason to come back.

 Engagement does not end with a conversion or purchase.
 Leverage the planning power of Lucidchart to expand and grow your content marketing funnel.